-The different alternatives will result in differing campfire restriction coverage among the four long-lived species.
+The different alternatives will result in differing campfire restriction coverage among the four targeted long-lived tree species.
 The differences among the alternatives are greatest for Sierra juniper and smallest for the species groups of whitebark/limber pines and foxtail/whitebark pines.
 This is a result of the campfire restrictions covering all high-elevation areas across all alternatives, whereas large portions of the mapped distributional range of the largely upper montane Sierra juniper only falls within two of the alternatives; alternative 3 and 4 (figure 35).
 If only the five-needle species are considered, campfire restriction coverage for alternative 2 and alternative 5 are similar, as are alternative 3 and alternative 5.
-Area of greatest potential affects from campfires and fuelwood gathering at campsites and along trails (within 328 feet), in areas not having campfire restrictions varied by alternative, with the largest area in alternative 1 (1,893 acres) and smallest in alternative 4 (0 acres) where all campfires are restricted within wilderness.
+Area of greatest potential affects from campfire restrictions varied by alternative, with the largest area in alternative 1 (1,893 acres) and smallest in alternative 4 (0 acres) where all campfires are restricted within wilderness.
 The other alternatives were intermediate with some variation by alternative.
-Beside the target vegetation classes where campfires would be restricted, the elevational designations specified in the five alternatives will also result in the inclusion of some non-target vegetation classes that fall within the elevational limits.
-This would include higher elevation portions of the distribution of species such as lodgepole pine and mountain hemlock.
+The elevational designations specified in the five alternatives will also result in the inclusion of some other, non-target vegetation classes that fall within the elevational limits.
+This would include higher-elevation portions of the distribution of species such as lodgepole pine and mountain hemlock.
 The area of non-target vegetation where restrictions would be placed varies by alternative (figure 36).
 It would be greatest under alternative 4 and smallest under alternative 5.